Alkisti1/neighborhood-map-udacity/README.md

 # Project 5: Neighborhood Map

 ## What It Is
-This Web Application showcases a Chicago neighborhood with 7 default markers provided with more information when clicked.
+This Web Application showcases a Chicago neighborhood with 7 default markers provided with more information when clicked

 ## Features
 Filter locations: Includes a text input field or dropdown menu that filters the map markers and list items to locations